 Note: Artifacts generated using provisioners are not managed via the Terraform state file.

 Before we proceed to the next sections, it is important to discuss the connection block.
-The file provisioner and remote-exec provisioners – both operate on the target resource that is created in the future.
-To enable Terraform to SSH into our Linux-based EC2 instance, we need a couple of things:
+The file provisioner and remote-exec provisioners both operate on the target resource that will be created in the future.

 - AWS key pair